-In recent years, the United Arab Emirates (UAE) has been actively working to create favourable conditions for the development of the digital economy, including the cryptocurrency sector.
-An important component of this work is the formation of an effective and transparent system of taxation of virtual assets.
-The article discusses the current situation in the field of taxation of cryptocurrencies in the UAE, as well as expected changes in the legislation.
+Over the last couple of years, the UAE government has taken all possible measures to provide favorable conditions for the development of the digital economy, including the cryptocurrency market.
+The main component of such work is the formation of an effective system of taxation of virtual assets that would be understandable to people and fair.
+The current situation and expected changes in legislation are discussed below in regard to the situation with the taxation of cryptocurrencies in the UAE.

 Main aspects of cryptocurrency taxation

-To date, there is no specialised taxation of cryptocurrencies in the UAE.
-This makes the country attractive to crypto investors and companies operating in this field.
-However, it is important to realise that the regulatory framework is constantly evolving and potential changes could affect this aspect of the economy.
+Up until today, there is no special taxation of cryptocurrencies in the UAE.
+Such an environment makes this country very appealing both for crypto investors and companies operating in this field.
+Yet, one should keep in mind that the regulatory framework is not at its final stage, and changes might be implemented that have an impact on this aspect of the economy.

 Value added tax (VAT)